 - Use of mail or interstate wire transmission in furtherance of that scheme.

-Mail Fraud Penalties in Federal Procurement and Penalty for Wire Fraud
+Mail Fraud Penalty in Federal Procurement and Wire Fraud Penalties

 Allowing the case to get too far gone can put them at a significant disadvantage.
 Mail and wire fraud crimes can affect many business relationships including Medicare government contracts, construction contracts with the federal government, SBA 8a fraud and more.

-For immediate help in a pending mail fraud statute violation in federal contracting and wire fraud procurement case against the federal government, contact our white collar crime defense lawyers at 1-866-601-5518.
+For immediate help in a pending case involving mail fraud penalties in government contracting and wire fraud penalties procurement case against the federal government, contact our white collar crime defense lawyers at 1-866-601-5518.
 FREE INITIAL CONSULTATION.